-The Symfony Demo application was publicly introduced three months ago.
-During the past weeks, we've been busy adding new features to showcase Symfony functionalities.
-This article is a quick recap of the most important new features.
+During the past weeks we've been busy improving and adding new features to symfony.com.
+This article recaps the most important new features.

 - « Previous Page